kbengine/kbengine/kbe/src/lib/python/Doc/library/exceptions.rst

    Raised when an error is detected that doesn't fall in any of the other categories.
 The associated value is a string indicating what precisely went wrong.
-(This exception is mostly a relic from a previous version of the interpreter; it is not used very much any more.)

 .. exception:: StopIteration

-   Raised by built-in function :func:`next` and an :term:`iterator`\'s :meth:`~iterator.__next__` method to signal that there are no further values.
+   Raised by built-in function :func:`next` and an :term:`iterator`\'s :meth:`~iterator.__next__` method to signal that there are no further items produced by the iterator.

+   The exception object has a single attribute :attr:`value`, which is given as an argument when constructing the exception, and defaults to :const:`None`.

+   When a generator function returns, a new :exc:`StopIteration` instance is raised, and the value returned by the function is used as the :attr:`value` parameter to the constructor of the exception.

+   .. versionchanged:: 3.3
+      Added ``value`` attribute and the ability for generator functions to use it to return a value.

 .. exception:: SyntaxError